Polyfrost/Knowledgebase/documentation-license.md

 ```
 Copyright (C) 2024 Polyfrost.
 All Rights Reserved.
    <https://polyfrost.org/> <https://github.com/Polyfrost>
-The OneConfig Developer Documentation is licensed under the terms of
+The Polyfrost/SkyClient Knowledgebase is licensed under the terms of
 GNU Free Documentation License, Version 1.3, or (at your option)
 any later version published by the Free Software Foundation; with
 the Invariant Sections just being "Introduction" with no Front-Cover